HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

 Please note that
 - The number of lead plates is calculated from the the thickness of the gap and from the inclination angle.
 It should be a multiple of 32 or 64 following the requirements for the construction of the calorimeter.
-- The segmentation in azimuth (phi) should be a multiple of the elementary cell size in phi.
+- The segmentation in azimuth (phi) should be a multiple of the elementary cell size depending on the inclination angle.

 Once you change the parameters in the geometry description (xml file), you need to
 - Recalculate the sampling fractions per layer
-- Change the calculated sampling fractions in the nominal xml file
+- Change the sampling fractions in the nominal xml file
 - Estimate the electronic noise per cell

 ## HOWTOs